pamo/pamo.github.io/pages/blog/2017-02-13-goatlandia/index.md

 ![Double Trouble](double_trouble.jpg)

 The last time I visited my grandparents was over 17 years ago.
 Each visit to Mexico brought about lasting experiences around farm animals.
-It's been years since they've passed away and I don't know the state of the land they used to own in Guerrero.
+It's been years since they've passed away and reading Niman's words aboulivinwfarm animals remindedmowhawit was like to walk the farm my grandpareoi uerrer.